MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 #### Configure web threat protection

-1. Go to the Intune admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)), and sign in.
+1. Go to the [Intune admin center](https://endpoint.microsoft.com), and sign in.

 2. Choose **Endpoint security** > **Attack surface reduction**, and then choose **+ Create policy**.